zmef/zmef/README.md

 ## About Me

 Hey there!
-I'm **zmef**, a passionate and enthusiastic techie who loves diving into new technologies and solving complex problems.
+I'm **zmef**, a passionate and enthusiastic techie who loves diving into new technologies and solving easy to mid level problems.
 Here's a little bit more about me:

-- 💻 I have extensive experience in system administration and cybersecurity.
+- 💻 I have a lil' bit of experience in system administration and cybersecurity.
 - 🌐 I'm certified in Linux+, Security+, Cloud+, and CompTIA Secure Cloud Professional.
-- 🤹 I love multitasking and taking on new challenges.
+- 🤹 I love life, meeting folks, talking about politics & religion.
 - 😎 I'm also a **Certified Obnoxious Bro** (with a zany sense of humor)!

 ## My Skills

-- **Languages:** Python, JavaScript, Bash, C++
+- **Weapons:** 🥋 Nunchucks
-- **Technologies:** Lots!
-Ax about me!
+- **Hunting:** 🏹 Bow
-- **Tools:** Git, Jenkins, Ansible, Terraform
+- **Tech:** 👨‍💻 Computer Hacking

 ## GitHub Stats